-About barrier and shelf life
+About packaging barriers and shelf life

-Frustrations around barrier and shelf life?
+Frustrations around packaging barriers and shelf life?

 - My barrier is too low